gmc-code/PC-microbit-micropython/docs/breadboards/Motor_with_transistor.rst

             .. tab-item:: Q3

-                Write code to turn on the motor for 6 seconds then turn it off for 2 seconds when the A button is pressed, and on for 2 seconds then off for 6 seconds when the B button is pressed, and on for 4 seconds then off for 4 seconds when nothing is pressed.
+                Write code to turn on the motor for 6 seconds then turn it off for 2 seconds when the A-button is pressed, and on for 2 seconds then off for 6 seconds when the B-button is pressed, and on for 4 seconds then off for 4 seconds when nothing is pressed.

                 .. code-block:: python